SecretFoundation/SecretWebsiteContent/README.md

 So now that I know the why, what about he how?
 How does one contribute to the content of the website?

-Contributions can be handled in two ways, one fast and easy, the other more robust and controlled.

-The first method is to just create, edit, or delete md files through the Github UI.
-To do this follow these steps.

-Find the right file:
+Contributions can be made either in the github UI (Easy) or by forking the content repo and updating locally (Less Easy).
+Regardless of which you choose you will need to understand the structure of content repo.

+Finding files:
 Files names are mapped to routes on the site.
 Thuse if you want to add to the https://scrt.network/brand page, you would edit brand.md in the root directory.
 Files with subroots, e.g. https://scrt.network/ecosystem/overview is located in the ecosystem folder in the file overview.md

-Get comfortable with the format:
+Getting comfortable with the format:
 Although the files are .md files, they are not pure markdown.
 They contain references to components in the form of html tags.
 An example of this might look something like
 ```
 <home-card to="/about/about-secret-network" vertical>